10 Best Marijuana Stocks to Buy Now

 - Expenses: 0.75%

-Launched in December 2015, MJ was the first U.S. ETF targeting the global cannabis industry – which is expected to grow to $66.3 billion in annual revenue by 2025, from $11.4 billion in 2015.
-Since then, it has attracted roughly $1.4 billion in total net assets, making it the largest ETF focused on weed stocks.
+Launched in December 2015, MJ was the first U.S. ETF targeting the global cannabis industry, which is expected to grow by 26.7% annually to $70.6 billion in annual revenue by 2028.

-Unlike MSOS, many of MJ's top 10 holdings are Canadian cannabis investments, such as the aforementioned Canopy Growth and Cronos Group.
-The top 10 holdings account for almost 53% of its assets, with the remaining 22 stocks accounting for the rest.
+Unlike MSOS, many of MJ's top 10 holdings are Canadian cannabis investments, such as Tilray, Sundial Growers (SNDL), Canopy Growth and Cronos Group.
+The top 10 holdings account for 57% of its assets, with the remaining 25 stocks accounting for the rest.

 The Prime Alternative Harvest Index looks to embrace a broad strategy that not only invests in companies that grow or manufacture cannabis-related products, as well as CBD stocks; it also invests in those businesses that are likely to benefit from increased cannabis use worldwide.
-For example, a company such as Scotts Miracle-Gro (SMG) will benefit from the sale of lawn care, gardening and hydroponics equipment to cannabis enthusiasts.
-It represents 2.9% of MJ's total portfolio, putting it outside the top 10 holdings.
+For example, the aforementioned Scotts Miracle-Gro benefits from selling lawn care, gardening and hydroponics equipment to cannabis enthusiasts.
+It represents about 2% of MJ's total portfolio, putting it outside the top 10 holdings.

 The only downside of MJ is that its expense ratio is 0.75%.
-While that's just one basis point (a basis point is one one-hundredth of a percentage point) higher than MSOS, remember: MSOS is actively managed.
-This is an above-average price for a passive ETF, albeit one in a growth industry.
+While that's just two basis points (a basis point is one one-hundredth of a percentage point) higher than MSOS, remember: MSOS is actively managed.
+So this is an above-average price for a passive ETF, albeit one in a growth industry.